hats-finance/make_repo_public/README.md

 - `target_date`: The date and time when the repository should be made public.
 This should be a Unix timestamp (the number of seconds since 1970-01-01 00:00:00 UTC).
 Required.
 - `gh_pat`: A GitHub Personal Access Token with the `repo` scope.
 This is used to change the repository visibility and disable the workflow.
 Required.
-- `webhook_url`: The URL of the webhook to call after the visibility change.
-Required.
+- `webhook_url`: The URL of the webhook to call after the visibility change, including the verification code as a query parameter.
+Optional.
-- `verification`: A verification token to include in the webhook call.
-Required.

 ## Usage